The Deep Minimizing Movement Scheme: Introduction

 Starting from the pioneering concerns given in \cite{de1980problems}, the theory of gradient flow evolution in general metric spaces has been intensively studied to unify many problems in calculus of variations, differential equations, mean curvature flow, etc. In this trend, \textit{minimizing movement scheme} \cite{de1992movimenti} was devised as a general method for the study of steepest descent curves of a functional $F$ in a metric space $(X,d_X)$, and this method was extensively applied to various differential equations as a time-implicit semi-discrete scheme.

 Historically, the application of minimizing movement scheme to differential equations was exclusively based on gradient flows arising from a separable Hilbert space, particularly $L^2(\mathbb{R}^n)$.
 Later, in \cite{jordan1998variational}, Jordan, Kinderlehrer, and Otto observed that the Fokker-Planck equation can be understood as a steepest descent for the free energy with respect to the Wasserstein distance and utilized the minimizing movement scheme for Wasserstein spaces, and that is why the minimizing movement scheme is now widely known as the JKO-scheme (Jordan, Kinderlehrer and Otto).
 In recent years, it has been known that a large class of diffusion equations can be variationally reformulated as gradient flows in $L^2$-Wasserstein spaces, and the minimizing movement scheme has now become a popular tool for deriving numerical schemes for these equations.
+In addition to the minimizing movement scheme, another branch of numerical scheme for gradient flow called Scalar Auxiliary Variable (SAV) scheme has been recently proposed and developed \cite{shen2018scalar, zhang2022generalized, jiang2022improving}.

 Neural networks have been considered as candidates for approximators of the solutions of PDEs in past decades.
 The earliest work dates back to the 1990s, for example, \cite{lagaris1998artificial,dissanayake1994neural}.
 However, due to the limitation of computing resources and the absence of an efficient training algorithm, the proposed neural network solvers were often undervalued at that time.
 Along with the recent advances in deep learning theory such as the back-propagation and the stochastic gradient descent algorithm, several approaches for solving PDEs via neural networks have been revisited.
 One major line of research is Physics Informed Neural Networks (PINNs) \cite{raissi2019physics}, which proposed to train a neural network to minimize the sum of PDE residual functions.
 Plenty of works are then reported regarding the convergence property of continuous loss formulation \cite{NHM,hwang2020trend,lee2020model}, dealing with the exact imposition of the boundary condition \cite{berg2018unified,muller2021notes}, works on improving training efficiency \cite{son2021sobolev,wang2020and,mcclenny2020self,van2020optimally}, and applications to high-dimensional problems \cite{sirignano2018dgm} to name a few.
 Another approach, called the deep Ritz method, reformulates a PDE problem into an optimization problem of a variational functional \cite{weinan2018deep}, and a corresponding convergence result is reported in \cite{muller2019deep}.
 Neural network solutions of variational problems with essential boundary conditions are studied in \cite{liao2019deep}, and a pre-training strategy for the deep Ritz method condition is proposed in \cite{courte2021robin}.